Call us today! 416-636-6071

 The legislative definition of careless driving is set in section 130 of the Highway Traffic Act.
 It says that “every person is guilty of the offence of driving carelessly who drives a vehicle or streetcar on a highway without due care and attention or without reasonable consideration for other persons using the highway.”
 Simple logic, supported by many court decisions, suggests that the prosecution must prove at least one of two elements:

-• a driver either drove the car on a public road without due care and attention or
+• A driver either drove the car on a public road without due care and attention or

 • operated it without reasonable consideration for other persons using the road.